Joe Lumley: Doncaster Rovers

 On 20 November 2020, Lumley signed for League One side Doncaster Rovers on an emergency seven-day loan deal.
 During his first week, Lumley helped Doncaster earn 4 points which included a draw with Sunderland and a win against Blackpool.
 His loan was then extended by a further seven days.
 On 4 December, it was then extended by a further week.
 The loan deal was then extended by another week.
 On 18 December 2020, it was extended by another seven days.
 On 5 January 2021, it was confirmed that the loan spell had ended and that Lumley had returned to Queens Park Rangers.

 Middlesbrough

 At the end of the 2020–21 season, Lumley was offered a new contract.
 However he turned this down in search for first-team football and on 19 May 2021, it was announced that he would join fellow Championship side Middlesbrough on a two-year deal, with an option of a further year.
+He was released from the club in May 2023.

 Reading (loan)

 On 19 June 2022, Lumley joined Reading on a season-long loan deal.
+He made his debut for the club on 30 July 2022 in a 1–0 defeat to Blackpool.
+Despite Reading's relegation to League One, Lumley kept seven clean sheets in 42 league appearances and was awarded Players' Player of the Year.

+Southampton

+On 7 August 2023, Lumley signed for Southampton on a one-year contract.
+He made his first appearance for the club on 6 January 2024 in a 4–0 victory against Walsall in the FA Cup.
+On 14 March 2024, Lumley signed a new one-year contract.
+He made his Premier League debut on 29 November 2024 in a 1–1 draw with Brighton & Hove Albion.
+On 25 June 2025, Southampton confirmed that Lumley would be released following the expiry of his contract.

+Bristol City

+On 25 June 2025, Lumley signed for Bristol City on a two-year contract.
+In relation to his signing, Technical Director Brian Tinnion added: "Joe is a goalkeeper with experience in the EFL and Premier League.
+He adds both strength and depth to the goalkeeping department and we're excited to work with him."

+Sheffield Wednesday (loan)

+On 21 October 2025, Lumley signed for Sheffield Wednesday on a seven-day emergency loan, covering the injured Pierce Charles and suspended Ethan Horvath.
+He made his debut in a 1–0 defeat to Middlesbrough and also played against Oxford United in a 1–2 defeat, before returning to Bristol City.